 What is Memorial Jewelry?

-Memorial Jewelry is a special sort of jewelry intended to memorialize a loved one.
+Memorial Jewelry is a special sort of jewelry made to memorialize a loved one.

-Most pieces contain some ashes or some other meaningful relic.
+Most pieces contain either ashes or some other meaningful relic.

 Memorial jewelry is also commonly referred to as cremation jewelry, funeral jewelry, or as remembrance jewelry.